madprops/blog/docs/armtrak.md

 ## Lasers

 **Single**: One laser.
 The weakest weapon.
-Not the default one, as this is actually given as a punishment for entering the safe zone when damaged.
+Not the default one, as this is actually given as punishment for entering the safe zone when damaged.

 ![](img/lasers/laser_single.png)